Argentina at the FIFA World Cup: 2022 v France

-Argentina opened up the scoring when Messi scored a penalty kick, and doubled their lead with a Di Maria goal in the 36th minute.
+After reaching their sixth World Cup final, Argentina took the lead against France through captain Lionel Messi from the penalty spot, and doubled their advantage with an Ángel Di María goal in the 36th minute.
 France made two substitutions in the first half, but went into half-time trailing 0–2.
-Despite not having a shot until after the 80th minute, France were awarded a penalty as Randal Kolo Muani was brought down in the penalty area.
-Mbappé scored the penalty, and added a second goal less than two minutes later to equalise the scores.
-With the scores tied, the match went to extra time.
-Messi again scored for Argentina in the second extra time half.
-Mbappé was awarded a second penalty in the 118th minute after his initial shot hit the arm of Gonzalo Montiel.
-Mbappé scored his third goal, becoming the second player to score a hat-trick in the final of a men's World Cup.
-With the scores tied at 3–3, the match was completed by a penalty shootout.
-Argentina won the final after scoring all of their penalties, winning 4–2.
+Despite not having a shot until after the 80th minute, France were awarded a penalty after Randal Kolo Muani was brought down in the area.
+Kylian Mbappé would convert the penalty for France, and added a second goal less than two minutes later to level the score.
+Since regulation time ended with the score 2–2, the match went to extra time.
+Messi again scored for Argentina in 108th minute to restore Argentina's lead.
+However, Mbappé was then awarded a second penalty in the 118th minute after his initial shot hit the arm of Argentine defender Gonzalo Montiel.
+Mbappé converted the penalty to again tie the game, becoming the second ever player to score a hat-trick in the final of a men's World Cup.
+With extra time concluding and the score at 3–3, the match went to a penalty shoot-out; Argentina emerged victorious after scoring all of their penalties, winning the shoot-out 4–2.